xabk/ue-loc-tools/readme2.md

 # Usage

 `uv run loc-sync.py` or `!loc-sync.bat` will launch the script and present you with the list of tasks.
-It also accepts task names as command-line parameters.
+It also accepts task names as command-line parameters for automation.

+Note that _uv_ should take care of everything automatically, from Python to all the required packages.

 ## Updating the files on Crowdin: automatic vs manual